alexandregama/mastering-git/README.md

 $ git commit -a -m "New commit message"
 ```

-If all that commit are wrong, you can reset the changes into staged area and then checkout all your modifications
+If all that commit are wrong, you can reset the changes into staged area and then checkout all your modifications.
+Undo last commit and all changes.

 ```bash
 $ git reset --hard HEAD^
 ```

-You can undo the last commit and all changes
+You can undo the last 2 commit and all changes

 ```bash
 $ git reset --hard HEAD^^